bdxio/bdxio-yt-publisher/README.md

 You may also set the `ffmpeg` arguments used to extract and encode talks from the streams.
 For this you need to edit the file [ffmpeg.args](./ffmpeg.args).

+If you just want to split the videos you can use the [ffmpeg-noop.args](./ffmpeg-noop.args) file which only extract videos from the stream without any transformation.

 If you're running the application on your computer you might want to customize the encoder used in order to use available hardware acceleration (this won't work if you're using a Docker container).